Boston Scientific: 2010–2020

 In March 2015, the company announced it would acquire Endo International Plc's American Medical Systems urology business for at least $1.6 billion, expanding the company's health and prostate treatments.
 In April, Boston announced its intention to acquire Xlumena, Inc. In October Boston announced it had invested further in percutaneous mitral valve replacement system developer, MValve Technologies, gaining a right to acquire the business in the future.

-As of 2016, it operates in more than 100 countries, employs more than 24,000 people, and manufactures around 13,000 diverse products.
-In July 2016 the business acquired the manufacturer of radiofrequency ablation systems, Cosman Medical, Inc. In September, Boston announced it had acquired EndoChoice Holdings, Inc., becoming part of the Boston Scientific Endoscopy business for $8.00 per share or $210 million in total.
-In November the company acquired the gynecology and urology portfolio of Distal Access, LLC, a company that designs minimally invasive medical devices.
+In July 2016, the business acquired the manufacturer of radiofrequency ablation systems, Cosman Medical, Inc. In September, Boston Scientific announced it had acquired EndoChoice Holdings, Inc., becoming part of the Boston Scientific Endoscopy business for $210 million.
+In November, the company acquired the gynecology and urology portfolio of Distal Access, LLC, a company that designs minimally invasive medical devices.
 In December 2016, the business acquired a 15% stake in Neovasc, Inc., for $75 million.

 In 2016, Boston Scientific acquired EndoChoice, located in Alpharetta, Georgia.

 In May 2017, the company acquired Symetis SA, a developer of minimally invasive transcatheter aortic valve implantation devices.
 In October, Boston acquired Apama Medical Inc. for up to $300 million.

 In April 2018, Boston Scientific announced the triple closure of its acquisitions of women's health company, nVision Medical Corporation, NxThera and Securus Medical Group, Inc., for up to $50 million.
-In July, Boston Scientific announced it would acquire Cryterion Medical, Inc, Veniti, Inc., in August Augmenix, Inc., and Claret Medical, Inc.

-In November Boston Scientific announced it would acquire UK medical device maker BTG plc for $4.2 billion.
-BTG, before being acquired, was publicly traded and a constituent of the FTSE 250 Index.
+In July, Boston Scientific announced it would acquire Cryterion Medical, Inc, Veniti, Inc., in August Augmenix, Inc., and Claret Medical, Inc. In November, Boston Scientific announced it would acquire UK medical device maker BTG plc for $4.2 billion.
 In late December, the company announced it would acquire Millipede, Inc for $325 million, after previously investing $90 million in the company.